What is it and how is it derived?

 Here at RoboHead, we started wondering how our customers were adjusting to this change.
 Obviously some industries were immediately impacted, but would companies not as directly impacted by the virus push forward with new marketing initiatives?
 We talked to customers who were adjusting to the new reality and wondering if their department’s experiences were in line with other companies.
 We, in turn, started looking at the activities of our customers and trying to see if we could determine how the activity level within marketing and creative departments had changed.
-As we looked at this data, it became clear that RoboHead could provide some useful insights to not just our current customers but to the entire marketing & creative community.
+As we looked at this data, it became clear that RoboHead’s 10,000+ users could provide some useful insights to not just our current customers but to the entire marketing & creative community.

-p = number of projects created during period
+x = number of occurrences during period

 u = number of users is RoboHead during period